xalelax/blog/_drafts/path_integral_fun.md

 associated with some random walks, and with an argument essentially about causality they are able to explain what is happening "under the hood".

-Let's then start playing with these interesting integrals.
+Let's then start our study of these interesting integrals.
 With just a tiny bit of effort, it is easy to prove that

 $$